Daniel Da Silva (soccer, born 1998)

-Daniel Da Silva (born March 28, 1998) is a Canadian soccer player who plays as a forward.
+Daniel Da Silva (born March 28, 1998) is a Canadian former soccer player who plays as a forward.

 Early life

 During his youth career, Da Silva played for the Rush Canada Soccer Academy.
 In 2015, he went to Portugal joining the S.L.
 Benfica U18 team.
 He later returned to Canada, joining the Toronto FC Academy.

 Career

 While with Toronto FC Academy, he made his debut with Toronto FC III in League1 Ontario on April 30, 2017, scoring a goal in a 6–0 win over FC London.
 He finished the season with 11 goals for second most for the team behind Cyrus Rollocks, who scored 17 goals.

 He made his professional debut for Toronto FC II in the second-tier USL on September 28, 2017 in a substitute appearance against Louisville City FC.
 He made his first professional start a week later, on October 7 against Bethlehem Steel F.C.

+Afterwards in 2018, he played with Alliance United FC.